-By agreeing the terms, the user is legally bound with it.
-Snap Inc. has two set of terms of services, one for its users within United States and another for the users who live outside the United States.
+By agreeing to the terms, the user is legally bound by it.
+Snap Inc. has two set of terms of services, one for its users within the United States and another for the users who live outside the United States.
 Both of them are identical to each other with few exceptions.

 app was updated with Snap Maps feature which allows the snap chatters checkout the events and news from across the globe as well as share their location and according to the article in Guiding Tech, privacy advocates and media across the globe isn’t all that thrilled about the feature, primarily due to the privacy and security concerns surrounding the use or rather, misuse of Snap Map feature and questions that, snap map is a threat to privacy?

 As I stated in my previous post, Snapchat has so much to offer and also poses many concerns too.
 I think that no digital tool is fundamentally evil, and Snapchat is no exception.
 If someone wants to be mischievous and misuse it, they can and they will find ways but the same platform can be used positively if it is used appropriately.
 Just because one can abuse something doesn’t mean that we should have a bad perception of it.
 In my next post, I will be reviewing the app’s educational value and how best we can use it in the educational realm.
 For now, I would love to hear your thoughts and concerns on snap chat’s privacy implications and its educational value and usage?